marktube/marktube.github.io/about.md

 title: MaRkTuBe
 ---

-When you look long into an abyss, the abyss looks into you.
+When you look long into an abyss, the abyss gazes into you.

 Visit [My Github][addr] to view more.